OTB 1 [SSTL]

 One of the hosted payloads is NASA's DSAC (Deep Space Atomic Clock), a technology demonstration mission with the goal to validate a miniaturized, ultra-precise mercury-ion atomic clock that is 100 times more stable than today’s best navigation clocks.

-Also on board is a small capsule with cremated human remains for Celestis, called "Heriatge Flight".
+Also on board is a small capsule with cremated human remains for Celestis, called "Heritage Flight".

-A second mission called OTB 2 is planned for a leter date.
+A second mission called OTB 2 is planned for 2022.

 |Type / Application:||Technology|